CircuitSetup/SID_old/README.md

 For the options to trigger a time travel, see [here](#time-travel).

 The main control device is the supplied IR remote control.
-If a TCD is connected through [BTTF-Network](#bttf-network-bttfn), the FC can also be controlled through the TCD's keypad.
+If a TCD is connected through [BTTF-Network](#bttf-network-bttfn), the SID can also be controlled through the TCD's keypad.

 ### IR remote control